Get $160 off a Layla Memory Foam Mattress + 2 free memory foam pillows with code: SLEEPFOUNDATION

 The Layla Memory Foam Mattress is an all-foam mattress made with:

 The Layla Memory Foam Mattress is uniquely designed to offer two comfort options.
-One side of the mattress is made with three inches of copper-infused memory foam and a second layer of zoned polyfoam.
-This side provides a medium-soft comfort level.
+One side of the mattress is made with 3 inches of copper-infused memory foam and a second layer of zoned polyfoam.
+This side provides a medium soft (4) comfort level.

-The other side of the mattress has only one inch of copper-infused memory foam, creating a much firmer sleep surface.
-The two comfort systems surround the Layla’s support core which consists of four inches of high-density polyfoam.
+The other side of the mattress has only 1 inch of copper-infused memory foam, creating a firm (7) sleep surface.
+The two comfort systems surround the Layla’s support core, which consists of 4 inches of high-density polyfoam.

 The Layla Hybrid Mattress is a hybrid mattress made with: